rarnaout/Covidswab/BIDMC/README.md

 **Market.** Several tip/shaft/material combinations will likely yield usable products.
 There will be a competitive market.
 A/B testing, marketing, contracting, etc. are beyond the scope of this document.

+## Injection molding:
+For those looking to have injection molded swabs evaluated we encourage you to look through the results of our assessments. <a href="/BIDMC/np_swab_results.xlsx">Here</a>, we offer design feedback and the results of PCR compatibility.
+In general, effective tip designs have high surface area and are designed not to be abrasive for patients.
+For material choice, swab rigidness should be comparable to the plastic inkwell of a pen.

+In addition, for those looking to reach out, please include information on your ramp up time and daily unit production.

 <a name="contact"></a>